 6. Staghorn Fern

 There are no two ways about it.
-Staghorn Fern is one of the best indoor plants out there because it’s beautiful and unbelievably versatile.
-You can do everything from sitting it on a table to mount it on a board or hang it on a wall.
+Staghorn Fern is one of the best indoor plants because it’s beautiful and unbelievably versatile.
+You can do everything from sitting it on a table to mounting it on a wall.

 This once-rare plant, which is unusual in that it’s both an air plant and a fern despite looking almost nothing like a fern, has now thankfully become much easier to acquire.
 And best of all, it’s pretty easy to care for.